Tyler-Lopez/RunWithMe/README.md

 # RunWithMe (Herd)
 A fitness/social-media Android Application in development which aims to provide runners an easy way to locally connect safely and coordinate group-runs.
+Will leverage Firebase BaaS.

 ## Run Broadcast Levels